chuckstack/chuckstack.github.io/src-ls/postgres-convention/column-convention.md

 The purpose of this section is to list the columns you commonly find in chuck-stack tables.
 Many of the below columns are used in the [sample table](./sample-table-convention.md).

+- `stk_entity_uu` - financial set of books that owns the record.
+Note this column is mandatory for all records that post to the general ledger (when the GL is created).
 - `name` - `text` representing the name of the record.
 - `description` - `text` representing the description of the record.
 - `search_key` - user defined `text`.
 The purpose of this column is to allow users to create keys that are more easily remembered by humans.
 It is up to the implementor to determine if the search_key should be unique for any given table.
 If it should be unique, the implementor determines the unique criteria. search_key columns are most appropriate for tables that maintain a primary concept but the record is not considered transactional.
 Examples of non-transactional records include users, business partners, and products.